Tloxipeuhca/node-flickr-sync/README.md

   14. Each photo who is duplicate is copied in an album named "DuplicatedTrash" ;
   15. You can add to each folder a specific conf to manage permissions and tags.
 Add a directory '.sync' and put inside a conf file named 'flickr.json' ;
   16. New function to remove a photoset, all photos are linked to the trash photoset ;
-  17. New function to delete each photos inside a trash photoset.
+  17. New function to delete each photos inside a trash photoset ;
+  18. Download non-existing flickr photos from a photoset, create folders and sub-folders to store it.

 ## Donation